erichoracek/MSCollectionViewCalendarLayout/README.md

 # UICollectionView?

 `UICollectionView` is awesome.
 If you're unfamiliar, read Mattt Thompson's [excellent article](http://nshipster.com/uicollectionview/) about them on [NSHipster](http://nshipster.com).
 Everyone should use them (yes, even instead of good ol' `UITableView`).
-This is especially true now that iOS 6 adoption is [above 85%](http://chitika.com/ios-version-distribution-update) (Feb 25, 2013).
+This is especially true now that iOS 6 adoption is [over 85%](http://david-smith.org/iosversionstats/) (As of March, 2013).
 Also see [Drop iOS 5: Only support iOS 6](http://drewcrawfordapps.com/2.0/drop-ios-5-only-support-ios-6/).
 It's the right thing to do.

 # Example